 Therefore, in my opinion, I don’t think ‘science’ has given us much clarity at this point about whether to eat breakfast or not!

-There does however appear to be greater scientific clarity and consensus when it comes to the benefits of skipping breakfast totally.
+There does however appear to be greater scientific clarity and consensus when it comes to the benefits of skipping breakfast.

 There appears to be some solid scientific data supporting the health benefits of skipping breakfast, also known as “Intermittent Fasting”.
 This means no eating between dinner time and lunch the next day.
-So the ‘feeding window’ is cut down to between noon-7pm for example.
+So, the ‘feeding window’ is cut down to between noon and 7 pm for example.
 Some of the possible health benefits claimed include:

 1. Increasing the amount of the anti-aging Human Growth Hormone (HGH)